 Juvenile Justice Mentoring Scheme

-The Scheme began as an initiative in 2011 out of the work of the Sydney University Law Society’s Indigenous Social Justice Subcommittee.
+The Juvenile Justice Mentoring Scheme (JJMS) began as an initiative in 2011 out of the work of the Sydney University Law Society’s Indigenous Social Justice Subcommittee.
 SULS began by sending volunteers one day a week to Juniperina Juvenile Justice Centre in Lidcombe to run recreational activities with the all-female residents at the centre.
 In 2016, the Juniperina facility was transferred to the Reiby Juvenile Justice Centre in Airds.
 Currently the Scheme runs at Cobham Juvenile Justice Centre.
 Mentors attend on a weekly or fortnightly basis and can design and implement programs developed around a selected overarching theme.
 The theme for semester 1, 2019 is ‘Toolbox for Life.’
 The program currently runs throughout both university semesters and has the potential to run over summer holiday periods.

-The Juvenile Justice Mentoring Scheme has evolved to a program that allows mentors and young offenders to share their experiences, foster relationships, and provide opportunities for both volunteers and inmates to learn from one another.
+The Juvenile Justice Mentoring Scheme has evolved into a program that allows mentors and young offenders to share their experiences, foster relationships, and provide opportunities for both mentors and young people to learn from one another.
 The Scheme aims to nurture young people in confinement, making them feel that they are part of a larger community of young people that can truly make a difference in the world and in their own lives, no matter what their background.

 Learning about the juvenile justice system: As law students, it is not often that we get the chance to learn from experience rather than from a textbook.
 The Scheme provides volunteers with the valuable opportunity to engage hands-on with the NSW Department of Juvenile Justice and expand their understanding of issues relating to criminal justice, social inequality and juvenile justice in Australia.